echeran/smile-of-murugan/webbook/chapter19.md

 [^kalki-style]: Ka.
 Naa.
 Subramaniam, "What is wrong with the Tamil novel", *The* *Sunday Standard,* Nov.
 20, 1966.
-Compare this severe but absolutely just evaluation with the Jesudasans' false statement (op. cit. p.
-266): "It is a style with a distinct individuality.
+Compare this severe but absolutely just evaluation with the Jesudasans' false statement (*op. cit.* p.
+266): "It is a style with a distinct individuality. ...
 It sparkles in the dialogues of his characters.
 It is quite probably the best part of his work".
 Contrary to this, Subramaniam says very correctly: "His style was certainly not the man in a literary sense".

-In spite of all this--or probably because of all this-his appeal to the masses of readers was extremely powerful.
+In spite of all this—or probably because of all this—his appeal to the masses of readers was extremely powerful.
 Why?
 Because the average Tamil reader, who was rather "weak-minded" (to quote K. N. Subrahmanyam), was not prepared for anything else.